rcl-ssl/docs/certbot/windows-service.md

 - Open a **Command Prompt** in the Windows server as an **Administrator**

-- Run the command to install the Windows Service.
+- Run the following command to install the Windows Service.
 Replace the < file-path > placeholder with the actual path where your windows service files were downloaded and extracted

 ```
 sc.exe create CertificateBot binpath= <file-path>\RCL.CertificateBot.Windows.exe
 ```

-- After the service in installed, open **Services** in the Windows, look for the ``CertificateBot`` service and **Start** the service
+- After the service in installed, open **Services** in Windows, look for the ``CertificateBot`` service and **Start** the service

 ![image](../images/certbot/winservice-start.png)

-- You can set the **Properties** of the service to start automatically when the server starts
+- Set the **Properties** of the service to start automatically when the server starts

 ![image](../images/certbot/winservice-automatic.png)

 # View the Event Logs

-- Open **Event Viewer**, under 'Windows Logs > Application', look for the 'RCL.CertificateBot.Windows' events
+- Open **Event Viewer**, under 'Windows Logs > Application', look for the ``RCL.CertificateBot.Windows`` events

 ![image](../images/certbot/winservice-events.PNG)